 Joan Miró

-In 1936, amidst the eruption of the Spanish Civil War, Miró sought refuge in Paris, only to return to Spain with the onset of the Nazi invasion of France.
-Over time, Miró’s artistic expression evolved, solidifying his reputation as arguably the quintessential Surrealist among Surrealists.
-So pronounced was his Surrealist inclination that André Breton himself described his as “the most Surrealist of us all.”
-It is perhaps this profound Surrealist essence that prompted the Museum of Modern Art (MoMA) to organize the first significant retrospective dedicated to Miró during these years (1941).
+In 1936, with the outbreak of the Spanish Civil War, Miró sought refuge in Paris, only to return to Spain following the Nazi invasion of France.
+Over time, his artistic vision matured, and he became widely regarded as the quintessential Surrealist.
+His devotion to the movement was so profound that André Breton referred to him as “the most Surrealist of us all.”
+This distinction likely contributed to the Museum of Modern Art organizing his first major retrospective in 1941.

 Selected bibliography